Posted 2:04 p.m. Wednesday, April 14, 2021

 Are you tired of pulling all-nighter study sessions for every test?
 Do you find yourself constantly distracted or falling asleep?
 Or are you earning low grades despite your best effort?
-If so, Charlene Holler, an academic skills specialist, has some tips for you.
+If so, Charlene Holler, a retired academic skills specialist at UWL, has some tips for you.

 Holler has answered thousands of study skills questions and concerns from students over the years.
 Her main message is simple: Learning should not be measured by the amount of time you spend in class or with your books and notes, but by what additional knowledge you've gained from those experiences.
 With effective study habits, you have the potential to accomplish much more in less time.
 Think quality — not quantity.

 Prioritize academics when you are more alert and have access to resources.
 In college, this might include tutors, professor office hours and labs.
 In high school, it might be teachers, parents, friends and others.
 Reward yourself during the evenings with social and personal time.
 With less on your "to do" list, you can also maintain a consistent sleep routine, which is crucial to effective brain health.

 Those study times also need purpose, which means "to do” lists.
 Create both a “must get done” and a “should work on” list each day.
 Make these academic tasks specific and attainable; so you will be less likely to procrastinate.